 #5 You can go on a snowmobile tour

 In winter you can go on a snowmobile adventure in Norway.
-The drive on the sea ice and getting close to the dramatic glaciers of Svalbard is the once in a lifetime experience.
+The drive on the sea ice and getting close to the dramatic glaciers of Svalbard is a once-in-a-lifetime experience.
 If you are lucky you can even spot the polar bears on the way.
-There are also other snowmobile driving experiences in other parts of Norway, such as snowmobile tours in Tromsø or Alta.
+There are also other snowmobile driving experiences in other parts of Norway, such as snowmobile tours in Tromsø (which is one of the best things to do in Tromso in winter), or in Alta.

 #6 You can chill in the sauna and swim in the frozen fjord

 The sauna tradition originating in Finland can be widely found also in Norway.
 Some of the saunas are open even in the summer, but I have to tell you that there is nothing better than a hot sauna in winter, with breaks for a cold dip in the frozen sea.
 I’ve done that in Helsinki in winter and in Oslo in winter – and I would do it again.

 The Norwegian winter is a time of darkness.
 And that means a higher chance of spotting the Aurora.
 Staring into the black night sky illuminated by the Northern Lights in Norway should be on everyone’s bucket list.
 The best time to visit Norway for Northern Lights is in winter.